Politically Exposed Persons and CBI: Can a PEP Get Approved?

 Program-by-program Posture

-Vanuatu (DSP).
-The Vanuatu Financial Intelligence Unit (VFIU) runs a three-authority screening that includes INTERPOL coordination and FACT UK verification.
+Vanuatu (Development Support Program (DSP)).
+The Vanuatu Financial Intelligence Unit (VFIU) runs a three-authority screening that includes INTERPOL coordination and independent UK verification.
 PEP files are subject to enhanced source-of-wealth review.
 Processing in 30 to 60 days remains achievable for clean PEP applications; expect the upper end of that window.
-Vanuatu participates in CRS, meaning financial account information is automatically exchanged with your country of tax residence.
+Vanuatu participates in Common Reporting Standard (CRS), meaning financial account information is automatically exchanged with your country of tax residence.
 The implications depend on your specific situation; we walk you through them during your strategy call.

 São Tomé & Príncipe.
-The Citizenship Investment Unit (CIU), headquartered in Dubai, follows a substantially similar posture.
+The Unidade de Cidadania por Investimento e Doação (UCID), headquartered in Dubai, follows a substantially similar posture.
 São Tomé & Príncipe is a Non-CRS jurisdiction, meaning your financial information is not automatically shared with foreign tax authorities.
 PEP applicants should expect processing toward the end of the 6 to 8 week range and a documentation package that fully reconstructs source of wealth across the political tenure period.

 Türkiye.
 The Directorate General of Migration Management coordinates with multiple Turkish agencies on CBI applications.
 The $400,000 real estate investment requires property origin verification that applies to every applicant, regardless of PEP status.
 PEPs face enhanced banking-side screening on the property purchase and the related Turkish bank account; budget additional time on the banking compliance side.
 Türkiye participates in CRS.